google/capsicum-linux/README.md

 Functionality Overview
 ----------------------

-Capsicum introduces a new kind of file descriptor, a *capability*, which has a limited set of rights associated with it.
-Operations on a capability that are not allowed by the associated rights are rejected (with `ENOTCAPABLE`).
-New capabilities can only have a subset of the rights of an existing file descriptor/capability.
+Capsicum introduces a new kind of file descriptor, a *capability* file descriptor, which has a limited set of *rights* associated with it.
+Operations on a capability FD that are not allowed by the associated rights are rejected (with `ENOTCAPABLE`), and the rights associated with a capability FD can only be narrowed, not widened.

 Capsicum also introduces *capability mode*, which disables (with `ECAPMODE`) all syscalls that access any kind of global namespace.